eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-single.md

 cd ~/.codewind/0.8.0
 ```

-Ensure you are logged into your Kubernetes or Openshift cluster.
+Ensure that you are logged into your Kubernetes or Openshift cluster.

 ```
 $ kubectl get namespaces
 ```

 If the command is successful, you see a list of current namespaces.
 If not, ensure that you are logged into your Kubernetes or Openshift cluster.

 ## Determine your Cloud ingress domain

 The CLI command requires an ingress domain, you can find yours based on any of the existing routes:

 ```
 oc get routes -n default